-Both interpretations of space – the figurative, or metaphorical, and the geometrical – are abstract, fundamentally; yet I believe the geometrical interpretation is more prolific – and less misleading – than the other, and more appropriate to explain the virtuous circularity that exists between space and place, between the abstract and the concrete.
-Contrary to appearances and the common sense, I think the figurative, or metaphorical, interpretation of space as the three-dimensional extensive continuum of reality (is this type of space what is often called ‘intuitive space’?) is a by-product of the geometrical interpretation, since the idea of space as indefinite – or infinite – ‘volumetric’ extension emerges from geometry and not just, or not directly, from reality: we needed at first Aristotle, then Descartes, and, finally, Newton before our minds could conceive of reality as a spatial container understood as a coherent system of three-dimensions (or four-dimensions if we include time) independent of its material content.
+Both interpretations of space – the figurative, or metaphorical, and the geometrical – are abstract, fundamentally; yet I believe the geometrical interpretation is less misleading than the other, and more appropriate to explain the virtuous circularity that exists between space and place, between the abstract and the concrete.
+Contrarily to appearances and common sense, I think the figurative, or metaphorical, interpretation of space as the three-dimensional continuum of reality (is this type of space what is also called ‘intuitive space’?) is a by-product of the geometrical interpretation, since the idea of space as indefinite – or infinite – ‘volumetric’ extension emerges from geometry and not just, or not directly, from reality: we needed at first Aristotle, then Descartes, and, finally, Newton before our minds could conceive of reality as a spatial container understood as a coherent system of three-dimensions (or four-dimensions if we include time) independent of its material content.

 In relation to the concepts of place and space, abstraction from reality – commenced by Aristotle’s theory of place -, geometrization of reality – culminating in Descartes’s formalization of the coordinates system (a decisive step to envision space as three-dimensional concept of geometrical origin) – and spatialization of reality – formalized after Newton’s reification of an abstract concept of space into ‘absolute space’ – are the three crucial historical moments without which no idea, image or understanding of space as we commonly have today, could have ever been concocted.